cardillan/mindcode/ROADMAP.markdown

 ### Schematics Builder

-* Add all kinds of checks and validations
+* Improve error reporting: pass tokens through AST tree/schematic components and provide file and line/column numbers
-  * validate mlog code
+  when reporting errors.
+Use this as a proof of concept for implementing better error reporting in Mindcode.
-* Support for color (illuminator) configurations
+* Validate mlog code included in processor configuration against given processor target.
 * Automatically generate names for unnamed processor links
 * Schematic Analyzer, a tool to identify potential errors in schematics:
   * blocks not connected to power nodes